 - Avoid exposing potted lime trees to central heat.
-When moving indoors, central heat can do more harm than the frost by drying out the leaves quickly.
-This happened to my potted Meyer lemon tree one winter—after moving it to a cooler room with a sunny window, it grew well and survived the winter.
+When moving indoors, central heat can do more harm by drying out the leaves quickly.
+This happened to my potted Meyer lemon tree one winter.
+After moving it to a cooler room, it made a quick recovery.

 Lime trees that get transplant shock will commonly show symptoms such as wilting, yellowing, browning, or dropping leaves, blossoms, and fruit.
 If severe enough, the tree will die.

-The effects of transplant shock can last up to one year as the tree attempts to adjust to its new environment and grow new roots.
+Transplant shock can last up to 1 year as the tree attempts to adjust to its new environment and grow new roots.

 If you’d like, here are some steps that I commonly use to prevent transplant shock with my fruit trees:

 - Have the new ground (or pot) prepared